FORGE: Force-Guided Exploration for Robust Contact-Rich Manipulation under Uncertainty: FORGE: Robust Search under Uncertainty

 \subsection{Force Threshold}

-During policy execution, excessive force can cause parts to slip or become damaged (e.g., electronic components with fragile pins).
+During policy execution, excessive force can cause parts to slip or become damaged.
 Although it may be possible to recover from small amounts of slip with the right sensors (e.g., wrist camera or tactile), we prefer to avoid these scenarios.
+Instead, we propose to condition the policy on a \emph{force threshold}, $F_{th}$: $\pi(a|o, F_{th})$.
+During training, the policy is penalized if the contact force, $F^{ee}_t$, exceeds the threshold.
+Concretely, we add an additional term to the reward function: Note this is related to \cite{beltran2020variable} which conditions the policy on a \emph{desired force} instead of an \emph{excessive force}.

-To develop \emph{safe} policies, we propose to condition the policy on a \emph{force threshold}, $F_{th}$: $\pi(a|o, F_{th})$.
-During training, the policy is penalized if the contact force, $F^{ee}_t$, experienced by the arm exceeds the threshold.
-Concretely, we add an additional term to the reward function: In simulation, the true contact force can be measured.
-Note that this penalty can be used during training whether the policy has access to the force observation or not.
+At deployment time, $F_{th}$ can be set or tuned based on task requirements.
+Most of the tasks we consider have positive clearance and do not require much force to succeed.
+A relatively low force threshold is sufficient to prevent slip and tuning the threshold is not necessary.
+For forceful insertion, nominal insertion forces are often speficied on part datasheets and the threshold should be higher than this value.
+We also present an automatic tuning procedure in Sec. \ref{forge-term}.